Skip to main content

 Volumes

-We recommend using storage classes to create your persistent volumes dynamically.
-In this configuration, you will need two persistent volume claims (PVC) that are then used to mount two paths for the runner.
+We recommend using storage classes to create your persistent volume dynamically.
+In this configuration, you will need a persistent volume claim (PVC) that is then used to mount a path for the runner.

 note